 I recently had the pleasure of writing a blog post for the London School of Economic’s US Centre Blog.
-It covers a recent publication in Public Budgeting and Finance on the implications of dimensions of urban sprawl on per capita public spending by local governments in the US.
+It covers a recent publication in the Journal of Urban Affairs on the implications of local government structure on long-run economic growth in the US metropolitan areas.
 You can find more information about this piece here.
 See below for the full text of the post as well as a link to the original.

 About a year ago, I wrote a small post about how I use Notion as a project management tool (the post is here).
 I didn’t really expect it to be as popular as it is, but I also didn’t expect myself to change too much about the process either.
 It was working.
 Fast forward one, sort of over, but not really pandemic later.
 Things have certainly changed, sort of.
 This post is meant to explain some of those changes and to provide a template for anyone who wants to give this a spin.